 The use of shortening in baking is a long-standing term for the function that an oil or fat performs in baking.
 These fats contributed a ‘short’ or tenderizing aspect to baked goods.
+The other benefit is to improve overall palatability and flavour in the finished product.
 The addition prevents binding of the gluten in flour during mixing and baking.
+The other more general benefits to reference are to improve the volume, grain and texture of the final product.

 The term is nowadays applied to any fat that remains solid at room temperature.
 Perhaps the most interesting aspect of using fat in baking is that before it was an established ingredient, all baked goods would have been produced from flour, water, salt and a leavening agent such as yeast or sourdough.
 Using just these four ingredients would have produced tortillas and chapatis which are still made using just these simple ingredients.